Courses of Study

 [GO234] Legal Writing and Legal Argument: Through and after Law School Provides students with the writing and oral presentation tools needed in law school.
 Taught by a Colby alumnus who is a practicing attorney.
 Introduces students to the skills needed for a law degree and the wide variety of post-law-school career options.
 Includes a variety of assignments and guest lecturers with experience in an array of legal fields.
 Designed to give those considering law school an introduction to legal writing and analysis, oral presentation, and advocacy in a variety of contexts facing law students and practicing attorneys.
 Three credit hours.

-GO236s International Law and the Politics of Human Rights An introduction to the international laws and institutions established after the Second World War to promote, protect, and enforce human rights, and the political forces which either empower or constrain their influence.
+GO236s International Law and Politics of Human Rights An introduction to the international laws and institutions established after the Second World War to promote, protect, and enforce human rights, and the political forces which either empower or constrain their influence.
 Areas of application include civil and political rights; economic, social, and cultural rights; the right to asylum; accountability for war crimes and genocide; humanitarian intervention; corporate social responsibility; and the tensions between counter-terrorism and human rights.
-Three credit hours.
+Prerequisite: Government 131.
+Four credit hours.
 S. Rodman

 GO238f Politics of War Crime Tribunals Examines the politics of establishing tribunals to hold individuals criminally accountable for genocide and other atrocity crimes, from the Nuremberg and Tokyo trials after World War II through the International Criminal Court.
 Central questions involve the nature of post-conflict justice, the degree to which international legal bodies are insulated from or influenced by politics, and the impact of prosecution on transitions from war and dictatorship to peace and democracy.
 Academic and legal analysis combined with simulated court proceedings.
 Areas of application include South Africa's Truth and Reconciliation Commission, the Milosevic trial, the Pinochet extradition hearing, and issues surrounding Guantanamo and Abu Ghraib.
 Prerequisite: Government 131 and sophomore or higher standing.
 Four credit hours.
 S. Rodman